 Background

-Monday, October 7, 2024, marks the one-year anniversary of the October 7th terror attacks in Israel, in which 1,200 people were brutally murdered, and 251 were taken into Gaza as hostages by Hamas terrorists.
-At the time this document was written, over 100 people still remain captive, including 7 Americans.
+Tuesday, October 7, 2025, marks the second anniversary of the October 7 terror attacks in Israel, in which 1,200 people were brutally murdered, and 254 were taken into Gaza as hostages by Hamas terrorists.
+At the time this document was written, 48 people still remain captive in Gaza, including 2 Americans.
+Of the 48, only 20 are presumed to be alive.

-October 7th represents the deadliest terror incident in Israel’s history, in which not only Israeli Jews, but also Muslims, Christians, Hindus, Buddhists, Israeli Arabs, and people from over 23 countries, including 45 Americans, were targeted and killed.
+October 7 represents the deadliest terror incident in Israel’s history, in which not only Israeli Jews, but also Muslims, Christians, Hindus, Buddhists, Israeli Arabs, and people from over 40 countries, including 43 Americans, were targeted and killed

 For the worldwide Jewish community, October 7, 2023 also marks the most significant loss of Jewish life in one day since the Holocaust, and remains a painful open wound that may still directly impact Jewish students, faculty, and their families.